Skip to content

 For Memcached Object Cache

-1. Memcached Object Cache: https://wordpress.org/plugins/memcached/
+Install Memcached Object Cache:

-composer require wpackagist-plugin/memcached
+composer require automattic/wp-memcached:dev-master --ignore-platform-req=ext-memcache

 Configuration Examples